Elminster: Video games

 Elminster is a featured character in the Advanced Dungeons & Dragons "gold box" game Pools of Darkness, where he serves as the primary foil to the god Bane, who plots to steal the cities of the Realms.
 Elminster aids the player's party from Limbo, offering advice and direction and shuttling them back and forth between the dimensions they must travel in order to undo Bane's plot.
 He also serves as a trainer, equipment store and healer to the party.
 In the final climactic battle, Elminster is captured by the balor Gothmenes and dragged from Limbo to be used as a bargaining chip for the crystal of Bane, which the party has stolen.
 Elminster breaks free of the balor's whip and battles him only to be swept into the Abyss as the party defeats Bane's minions.
 When the party finally crushes Gothmenes, Elminster is rescued from the Abyss as the gods return reality to normal.
 He makes a final appearance to thank the party for rescuing him and implies that they are the only ones with knowledge of how close the Realms came to falling under Bane.

 In the Baldur's Gate role-playing video game series, Elminster made brief and sporadic appearances to check on the protagonist's progress and impart words of wisdom.
+In Baldur's Gate 3, he is part of the companion mission of Gale of Waterdeep, acting as an emissary between Mystra and Gale when the goddess needs to consult him (he appears as a simulacrum - a duplicate of the real Elminster created by magic, as opposed to actually appearing in person).

 Elminster was added to Dungeons & Dragons Online in the Menace of the Underdark expansion.

 In Neverwinter Online, Elminster ran the store for the "Protector's Jubilee" event.
 He also appeared as the primary quest giver in "Well of Dragons".